mitra9917/attendance-system/README.md

 # Smart Attendance System

-A full-stack attendance management system built with React, Express, Prisma 8, and PostgreSQL.
+A full-stack, monorepo-based smart attendance management system built with **React**, **Express**, **Prisma 8**, **PostgreSQL**, and **face-api.js** (for facial recognition).

+---

+## ??
+Architecture & Tech Stack

+This project is a monorepo using npm workspaces:

+- `apps/web`: The frontend, built with React, Vite, and Zustand.
+Uses `face-api.js` for client-side face detection and embeddings.
+- `apps/api`: The backend, built with Node.js, Express, and Prisma 8 ORM.
+- `packages/shared`: Shared TypeScript types and constants (like time slots and domain models) used by both the frontend and backend.

+---

+## ??
+Local Development Setup Guide

+If you are a new developer joining the project, follow these steps exactly to get your local environment running.

-## Prerequisites
+### 1. Prerequisites

-- **Node.js** (v18 or higher recommended)
+- **Node.js**: v18 or higher (LTS recommended)
-- **PostgreSQL** (Installed and running on your local machine)
+- **PostgreSQL**: A cloud database on **Neon** (https://neon.tech/)
 - **Git**

-## Installation & Setup Guide

-### 1. Clone and Install Dependencies
+### 2. Clone and Install Dependencies

-Clone the repository and install the monorepo dependencies from the root directory:
+Clone the repository and install all dependencies from the root directory.
+This will automatically install packages for the web, api, and shared workspaces.

 ```bash
 git clone https://github.com/tanmayskotadia/attendance-system.git